ocj137/Synch-MapReduce/README.md

 jupyter nbconvert Broadcast-Synchronization-MapReduce-Idea-slides.ipynb --to slides --post serve

-in dir checked out from github
+in directory checked out from github